Updated September, 2020

 One evening when the Diplomats were performing in Scunthorpe, they were approached by a young Elvis look-alike known as Nicky James who persuaded the group to back him while he performed a few songs.
 Denny Laine was so impressed by the performance that he immediately asked the singer to join the Diplomats and so the group became "NICKY JAMES with DENNY LAINE and THE DIPLOMATS".
 Coincidentally, Nicky James was also from the West Midlands and had grown up in the Black Country town of Tipton.

-Bev Bevan eventually found fame as drummer for The Move and was also a founding member of the Electric Light Orchestra which became one of the most successful rock groups of the 1970's.
+Bev Bevan eventually found fame as drummer for The Move and was also a founding member of the Electric Light Orchestra (E.L.O.) with Roy Wood and Jeff Lynne who became one of the most successful rock groups of the 1970's.
 Mike Hopkins became a member of the Birmingham group Lemon Tree and in 1970, replaced Jeff Lynne in the Idle Race.

 Back to BRUMBEAT MAIN INDEX